nishu1998/Capstone_Project/README.md

 Nishant Gautam

-1. Select a Manga by Name
+1. Post notification
-User search as specific Manga by its Name.
+User will get push notification While new updates come.

 2. User Registration and login.
 User can register on our app and login through his email ID or mobile number.